rithishrao/Supply-Chain-Performance-Analytics/README.md

 - Which shipping modes experience the highest delivery delays?
 - Which markets and regions have the highest delivery risk?
 - How do delivery patterns vary throughout the year?
-- Which operational areas contribute most to logistics inefficiencies?
+- What operational areas contribute most to logistics inefficiencies?
-- How do order outcomes vary across different customer and market segments?
+- How do order outcomes vary across different markets and customer segments?
 - What trends can be identified to improve supply chain decision-making?

 ---